danmolloy/twitter-clone/README.md

 In the future, I hope this to be a faithful recreation of Twitter.

 I'm using this as an educational project to solidify what I've learnt of Apollo-Client (and to a smaller degree, Apollo-Server).
+Currently it only queries.

-I've styled the app using Tailwind.
+I've styled the app using Tailwind and HeroIcons.